Salix appendiculata

 General Information

-Salix appendiculata is a deciduous shrub that can grow up to 6.00 metres tall.
+Salix appendiculata is a deciduous shrub or small tree that can grow up to 6 metres tall[

 Known Hazards